 How to Become a Compensation or Benefits Manager

-Candidates need a combination of education and related work experience to become a compensation and benefits manager.
+Compensation and benefits managers need a combination of education and related work experience.

 Compensation and benefits managers typically need a bachelor’s degree for most positions.
 Managers usually need a bachelor’s degree in human resources, business administration, business management, finance, or a related field.